NurkyzUs/wordpress-terraform/README.md

 # wordpress-terraform
-this repo is about a hosting wordpress website with aws in terraform
+This repo is about a hosting Wordpress website with AWS in Terraform